nodly/next-template/README.md

 ## Installation

-Easiest way to use this template as a starter is to use [create-next-app](https://nextjs.org/docs/api-reference/create-next-app).
+Easiest way to get started with this template is to use [@nodly/create-app](https://github.com/nodly/create-app).

 ```
-yarn create next-app -e https://github.com/nodly/next-template <project-name>
+yarn create @nodly/app <project-name>
 ```

 ## Usage